johngodlee/geotaster_git_workshop/index.md

 ## 6. Learn to use multiple branches, merging, pull requests, forks

-At the moment, if you were to visualise your git commit history in the `gt_git` repository, it would like like this, with a simple linear structure, each circle being a commit:
+At the moment, if you were to visualise your git commit history in the `gt_git` repository, it would like this, with a simple linear structure, each circle being a commit:

 ![](img/commits_simple.png)